zenzay/esphome-projects/README.md

 # esphome-projects
-A collection of esphome projects I've created.
+A collection of esphome projects I've completed... more to come.